luca-profound/cursor-talk-to-figma-mcp/playground/exec-plans/figma-action-cheatsheet/exec_plan.md

 - [ ] Catalog of prioritized Figma actions with at least one validated MCP invocation each.
 - [ ] Cheat sheet in `docs/figma-cheatsheet.md` (or similar) summarizing inputs, payload snippets, and caveats.
 - [ ] Updated `figma-skill.md` referencing the cheat sheet and highlighting metadata usage.
-- [ ] All demos accompanied by exported screenshots saved to `/tmp` (and referenced) to satisfy visual verification rules.
+- [x] All demos exported at correct scales (1× and 2×) and saved to a durable workspace path for verification.

 ## Work Overview
 Research coverage gaps, execute representative actions via MCP, capture payloads/screenshots, and curate into an actionable cheat sheet.
 Iterate in batches (layout, styling, components, libraries, variables, collaboration) while logging blockers.